We Only Get Paid if You Do! Always Call Cards ®

 An injured worker must be out for 7 days or more to trigger a wage loss claim.
 In the beginning of a case, the Employer usually has a list of panel doctors and the worker treats there for 90 days.
 There are ways around this so it’s important to speak to a Certified Pennsylvania Work Comp Lawyer about whether you can treat with a physician outside the panel.

-Having a good advocate is very important.
+Having a good Workers comp attorney is very important.
 You cannot win a PA Work Comp case without a doctor on your side who can unequivocally state within a reasonable degree of medical certainty that your injuries are work-related and causing a loss of earning power.
 Absolute certainty is not required.
 The standard is “reasonable medical certainty.”
 Some physicians do not discuss causation (what caused what) in their reports so the injured worker’s attorney will have to request a report addressing the issue.
-You will want your attorney to carefully review your medical records to determine if your doctors support the work-relatedness of your condition.
+You will want your workers’ compensation attorney to carefully review your medical records to determine if your doctors support the work-relatedness of your condition.

 An insurer/employer/TPA can request an Independent Medical Exam every six months and these physicians are usually quite biased and tend to disagree with the treating doctors’ opinions.
 This often causes litigation in the nature of a Petition to Terminate in which a fully recovery is alleged, a Petition to Suspend in which a full pre injury earning power is alleged, or a Petition to Modify in which an earning power is alleged that is less than pre-injury.
 Also the Independent Medical Exams can result in a challenge to the medical benefits and lead to a Utilization Review which is a challenge as to whether treatment is reasonable and necessary.
 Another very common Petition is a Petition to Review which challenges which diagnoses are work-related.
 As you probably know, the insurers will always try to pin a diagnosis on a “pre-existing” condition.
 However, under the PA Work Comp Act, an aggravation of a pre-existing condition is a work injury.
 Many people do not realize this.
 For example, if you injured your back a year ago outside of work, but made it worse by heavy lifting at work, then the aggravation is a work injury under the law- assuming a Judge finds the doctor’s opinion to be credible.
 You should always consult with an experienced Work Comp Attorney before attending an Independent Medical Exam under the Pennsylvania Work Comp Act.